Bakasuran: Production

-The film's director Mohan G. Kshatriyan revealed that Bakasuran was based on real-life incidents that he came across in life.
+The film's director Mohan G. revealed that Bakasuran was based on real-life incidents that he came across in life.
 Production began on the film in December 2021, with Selvaraghavan announced as the lead actor.
 The first look poster of the film was released on 26 August 2022.

 Music

 The music of the film is composed by Sam C. S. The first single titled Siva Sivaayam was released on 21 September 2022.
 The second single titled "Kaathama" was released on 17 October 2022.

 Reception

 The film was released on 17 February 2023.

-A critic from Times of India noted the film's "okayish message is let down by preachy and predictable writing" and that "as for the screenplay, it is pretty direct and despite being an investigative thriller, predictable for the most part".
-A critic from Cinema Express noted "the film identifies the right problems, offers superficial solutions, vilifies the wrong things, and exposes its own skewed perceptions" while also pointing out the ironical 'Item song' in the film which supposedly cares about women.
-A reviewer from The Hindustan Times called the film "problematic".
+Logesh Balachandran of The Times of India noted the film's "okayish message is let down by preachy and predictable writing" and that "as for the screenplay, it is pretty direct and despite being an investigative thriller, predictable for the most part".
+Rating the film 2/5, Sudhir Srinivasan from Cinema Express noted "the film identifies the right problems, offers superficial solutions, vilifies the wrong things, and exposes its own skewed perceptions" while also pointing out the ironical 'Item song' in the film which supposedly cares about women.
+Haricharan Pudipeddi of Hindustan Times called the film "problematic".